What is the capitalist class? An introduction

 Marx and Engels accurately saw capitalism as progressively polarizing society.
 Yet it’s not as if there are only two groups of people.
 There are two classes, but there are different layers and strata within both.

 There are different kinds of capitalists that have different interests and serve different functions.
 There are productive or industrial capitalists who own the means of production and the companies that produce goods and services.
 There are finance capitalists who own banks and lend money to other capitalists and workers (and the state).
 There are merchant capitalists who distribute and sell goods.
-There are landlord capitalists There are who own houses, factories, warehouses, and more, and charge rent to other capitalists and the working class [5].
+There are landlord capitalists, those who own houses, factories, warehouses, and more, and charge rent to other capitalists and the working class [5].

 These capitalists can have conflicting interests.